phreaktastic/nemesischat/README.md

 },
 ```

 Based on the event, the above objects will be hydrated with per-event data.
-If APIs are enabled (currently, only Details! is supported), they will add custom replacements to `NCMessage.customReplacements` via the helper methods.
+If APIs are enabled (currently, only Details! and GTFO are supported), they will add custom replacements to `NCMessage.customReplacements` via the helper methods.
 Here's one example of this in action:

 ```
 NCMessage:AddCustomReplacement("%[DPS%]", FormatDPS(currentPlayer))